|

 The Irritable Male Syndrome Definition and Questionnaire

-I define the Irritable Male Syndrome (IMS) as a state of
+I define the Irritable Male Syndrome (IMS) as a state of hypersensitivity, anxiety, frustration and anger that occurs in males and is associated with hormonal fluctuations, stress and loss of male identity.

 1. Angry